egarcia28/Engineering-4/README.md

 [My code is here](https://github.com/egarcia28/Engineering_4_Notebook/blob/main/accelerometer.py)

 ### Reflection
-Although, conceptually there was'nt any new content we had to learn for this assignment, I still learned quite a bit about I2C devices, and how to use "F strings".
+For this assignment I learned quite a lot about I2C devices, and how to use "F strings".
+Despite the fact that I have used I2C devices before, I have never used them on the pico's so, the setup was quite different, especially since we were initializing it to be compatible with 2 I2C devices on the same pins, namely the OLED screens which we will be adding in the future.
+Another useful python feature I learned while working through this assignment was how to use "F strings", F strings are a way of printing formated variables in python.
+[This](https://www.freecodecamp.org/news/python-f-strings-tutorial-how-to-use-f-strings-for-string-formatting/) website was incredibly useful in learning how to effectively use F strings.

 ## Raspberry_Pi_Accelerometer_2

 ### Assignment Description

+On this assignment we built upon the previous crash avoidance system by adding a light which indicates when the accelerometer has been rotated 90&deg;, we also added a external LIPO battery.

 ### Evidence

 ![Evidence Accelerometer1](https://github.com/egarcia28/Engineering_4_Notebook/blob/main/images/accelerometer2.gif)

+### Wiring

 ### Code